In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 We once found the glass bowl of our primary fuel filter almost entirely full of water.
 Luckily we have drains at the bottom of our tanks, and when we opened these, it was as if the tanks took a shit.
 We filled a couple of bottles with water and about a cup full of a brown, sludgy substance.

-Only seven years ago I sailed through Indonesia with S.V.
-Wandoo and the use of satellite phone was absolutely necessary for weather forecasting.
-But in the recent years Indonesia’s internet availability has improved to the point where you can find internet on pretty much every Island throughout the country.
+Only seven years ago, I sailed through Indonesia with S.V.
+Wandoo, and using a satellite phone was absolutely necessary for weather forecasting.
+But in recent years, Indonesia’s internet availability has improved to the point where you can find internet on pretty much every Island throughout the country.

 Piracy

-‘Piracy’ is something which we were warned about multiple times in Australia when planning our trip to Indonesia.
+‘Piracy’ is something that we were warned about multiple times in Australia when planning our trip to Indonesia.
 Having sailed here before, I knew that this was a greatly exaggerated narrative.
-And I must say, hearing the same paranoid warning again and again, got frustrating after a while, especially from people who based their advice in hearsay.
+And I must say, hearing the same paranoid warning again and again got frustrating after a while, especially from people who based their advice on hearsay.

 Indonesia does have a reputation for piracy, and had a spike in incidents in 2015.
-Since then, the number of incidents have dropped significantly.
+Since then, the number of incidents has dropped significantly.

 If you do take your time to look into the statistics, you will find that piracy in Indonesia is concentrated around Malacca Strait, mainly targeting Merchant Ships for their resources such as natural gas and petroleum.
 Attacks on private yachts and crew are actually extremely rare.
 This is a very important fact.

 Unnecessary worry only leads to paranoia and false notions.
-And suddenly one feather becomes five chicken, feeding the fear which gives Indonesia a bad reputation and sailors a doubt weather they should go at all.
+Suddenly, one feather becomes five chickens, feeding the fear that gives Indonesia a bad reputation, and sailors doubt whether they should go at all.

 Even sailing in Indonesia we have heard stories of pirate sightings.
-But many of these stories come from false judgements of curious fishermen or people begging for fuel.
+But many of these stories come from false judgments of curious fishermen or people begging for fuel.

 I think it is extremely important to draw a line between uncomfortable encounters with rude or desperate locals and actual pirates.